NetaZuckerman/SewerNew/README.md

 | env613 | 123 | A | A | 30 | 0.75 |
 | env614 | 125 | C | G | 1 | 0.001 |

-This action goes recursevly over all BAM directories in the NGS_run directories from the input argument, and for each NGS_run, creates 'result' directory with pileup.csv file.
+This action goes recursively over all BAM directories in the NGS_run directories from the input argument, and for each NGS_run, creates 'result' directory with pileup.csv file.
 The pileup file name will be unique for each NGS run.
 For example: NGS130_pileup.csv file will be created for NGS130_13122021.
 ### Monitored_Mutations.csv
 Creates Monitored_Mutations.csv file containing all mutations in mutationsTable.xlsx (all COVID19 variants) merged with pileup.csv file (or files). for example: